MatinSasan/I_learned_today/README.md

   > git push origin +[commit_id]:main
 2. That was remote change, to locally change to, for example, the last commit:
  > git reset HEAD~
 3. now add and commit as usual :)

+- **Markdown and relative path**: click the links to learn about how to [Link in Markdown](https://stackoverflow.com/a/16426829/11330560) and [use relative path in them](https://github.community/t/link-to-a-section-in-another-readme-md-file/1130).